ConservationMetrics/mapgl-tile-renderer/README.md

 ## Azure Storage Queue example usage

+mapgl-tile-renderer is set up to listen for messages from a queue service, as submitted via [map-packer](https://github.com/conservationMetrics/map-packer/), and update a PostgreSQL table with the render results.

-For Azure Storage Queue (and other queue services in the future), mapgl-tile-renderer expects a message with a JSON body, composed of the input options:
+For Azure Storage Queue (and other queue services in the future), mapgl-tile-renderer expects a message with a JSON body, composed of the various input options.
+Example:

 ```json
 {